ncatlab/nlab-content/pages/6/5/3/7/7356/content.md

 ### Relation to (or motivation from) 11d supergravity
  {#From11dSupergravity}

-The following line of argument shows why first compactifiying M-theory on a torus $S_1^A \times S_1^B$ to get tyoe IIA on a circle and then T-dualizing that circle to get type IIB indeed only dependends on the shape $\frac{R_A}{R_B}$ of the torus, but not on its other geometry.
+The following line of argument shows why first compactifying M-theory on a torus $S_1^A \times S_1^B$ to get type IIA on a circle and then T-dualizing that circle to get type IIB indeed only depends on the shape $\frac{R_A}{R_B}$ of the torus, but not on its other geometry.

 By the [[dualities in string theory]], 10-dimensional [[type II string theory]] is supposed to be obtained from the [[UV-completion]] of [[11-dimensional supergravity]] by first [[Kaluza-Klein mechanism|dimensionally reducing]] over a circle $S^1_A$ -- to obtain [[type IIA supergravity]] -- and then applying [[T-duality]] along another circle $S^1_B$ to obtain [[type IIB supergravity]].